What is it

 Provide evidence-based guidance for marine policy formulation and innovative research pathways.

-The overall concept of the MaCoBioS project is to propose cost-effective mitigation and adaptation nature-based solutions to tackle the effects of climate change by disentangling the relationship between climate change, biodiversity and ecosystem services in marine coastal ecosystems under complex combinations of stressors.
-To this aim, MaCoBioS will use the ecological condition of ecosystems as a cornerstone (Figure 1).
+The MaCoBioS project aims to propose cost-effective mitigation and adaptation nature-based solutions to tackle the effects of climate change by disentangling the relationship between climate change, biodiversity and ecosystem services in marine coastal ecosystems under complex combinations of stressors.
+The project uses the ecological condition of ecosystems as a cornerstone (Figure 1).
 The absorption of climate change effects by marine coastal ecosystems is directly linked to their ecological condition and their level of biodiversity and adaptive capacity.
 Indeed, the range, quality and quantity of services provided by an ecosystem is dependent on its ecological condition.
-For instance, the provision of ecosystem services may decrease or change when the ecosystem is disturbed or degraded and there is a loss in biological integrity due to climate change environmental drivers and anthropogenic stressors.
-A decrease in ecosystem services provisioning could then lead to a higher sensitivity to climate change and toward a non-linear response in the ability of a socio-ecological system to absorb climate change impacts as a consequence.
-Methodological constraints and the lack of data mean it is not yet possible to robustly evaluate the relationship between the degradation of an ecosystem and the level of ecosystem services provided along with the potential feedback on climate change dynamics.
-Blue Carbon assessments currently rely on an assumed linear relationship between targeted ecosystems’ surface areas and average carbon sequestration rate data, without any consideration for the ecological condition of ecosystems and the complexity of the spatio-temporal dynamics of carbon sequestration processes.

 MaCoBioS will work directly with stakeholders and policymakers in local case studies in the Caribbean, the Western Mediterranean Sea and Northern Europe to provide further guidance on the implementation of these directives.